Bathroom

 Don’t forget about the electrical work!
 Adding a shower may require new lighting, an exhaust fan, or even heated floors, all of which will need proper wiring and outlets.
 If your home’s electrical system isn’t up to code or can’t handle the additional load, you may need to upgrade your electrical panel.

-On average, you can expect to pay between $5,000 and $25,000 for a full bathroom conversion.
-This cost includes materials, labor, and any necessary permits.
+On average, you can expect to pay between $5,000 and $25,000 for a half-to-full bathroom conversion, including the costs of materials, labor, and any necessary permits.
 The lower end reflects budget-friendly materials and minimal plumbing work, while the higher end includes more extensive renovations and premium materials.
+While the best way to determine the project budget is to receive quotes from multiple qualified contractors, below is a breakdown of individual renovation elements that often go into converting a half-bath into a full.

 Converting a half bath into a full bath isn’t just a matter of picking out tiles and fixtures—it also involves meeting building codes and obtaining the proper permits.